 - a.
 In the case of two or more unresolved energy levels, the data heading may be repeated (see EXFOR Formats Manual Chapter 4), or the energy range may be, e.g., E-LVL-MIN, E-LVL-MAX. - b.
 If it is not evident to which reaction product the secondary energy refers, this must be specified under the keyword EN-SEC; see below. - c.
-Only one representation of the secondary energy should be coded, therefore, if, e.g., a γ -ray energy is given along with the initial and final excited states for the decay, the energy of the gamma is coded under the heading E and the headings LVL-INI and LVL-FIN are used to give the levels as associated information. - d.
-In some cases, where the data is a function of the energy of two secondary particles, in order to reduce a 3-dimensional plot to two dimensions, the data are given as a function of the distance along the kinematic locus of the energies (S):

-$$\Delta S = \sqrt{\Delta E_1^2 + \Delta E_2^2}$$
+Only one representation of the secondary energy should be coded, therefore, if, e.g., a $\gamma$ -ray energy is given along with the initial and final excited states for the decay, the energy of the gamma is coded under the heading E and the headings LVL-INI and LVL-FIN are used to give the levels as associated information. - d.
+In some cases, where the data is a function of the energy of two secondary particles, in order to reduce a 3-dimensional plot to two dimensions, the data are given as a function of the distance along the kinematic locus of the energies (S): $\Delta S = \sqrt{\Delta E_1^2 + \Delta E_2^2}$ e.
+The secondary-energy uncertainty or resolution may be entered using a data heading from Dictionary 24 with the family code E, e.g., E-RSL, E-LVL-ERR.
+Further information can be given under the keyword ERR-ANALYS (see EXFOR Formats Manual Chapter 7: ERR-ANALYS).
+See also Errors, Resolution.

-That is, the allowed energies of particle 1 (E_1) vs. particle 2 (E_2) are described by a curve showing the kinematically allowed values of E_1 vs. E_2 .
-The point where $E_1=E_2$ is assigned the value S=0.
+That is, the allowed energies of particle 1 ( $E_1$ ) vs. particle 2 ( $E_2$ ) are described by a curve showing the kinematically allowed values of $E_1$ vs. $E_2$ .
+The point where $E_1=E_2$ is assigned the value S = 0.
 In this case the kinematic locus is entered under the heading s.
-Left figure 2 is an example of the kinematical locus.
+The right figure is an example of the kinematical locus.